Account Info

 This Employment Report, which includes the latest employment-related information, is based on two separate surveys, the Establishment Survey and the Household Survey.

 Information about nonfarm payrolls, together with that about average hourly earnings and hours worked, is produced by the Establishment Survey.
-As for the Household Survey, it gives details on the labor force and the employment and unemployment rates.
+As for the Household Survey, it provides details on the labor force and the employment and unemployment rates.

-Economists and policymakers use the Employment Report data available to assess current economic conditions and forecast levels of future economic activity.
+Economists and policymakers use the Employment Report data to assess current economic conditions and forecast levels of future economic activity.

 The report contains the most sensitive monthly economic indicators for investors to refer to.
-It also presents many valuable insights into the US labor force, which have a direct impact on the economy as well as the stock market, the value of the dollar, the value of Treasuries, the price of oil, and the price of gold, among others.
+It also presents many valuable insights into the U.S. labor force, which have a direct impact on the economy as well as the stock market, the value of the dollar, the value of Treasuries, the price of oil, and the price of gold, among others.

 In addition, the Employment Report also shows which sectors are expanding and contracting.
 While expanding sectors contribute more new jobs, shrinking sectors see a decline in jobs.